| Our Terms and Conditions allow the online Lesson Plan and Worksheets to be used ONLY for immediate family, home use. Thank you for your honesty.

 - More information and experiments on rain are available at WeatherWizKids.com.

 - Dress: Heavy coat, stocking cap, scarf, gloves, boots

 - Science: Place ice cubes in a blender.
 Chop finely to create snow.
-To make the syrup, stir together 2 cups sugar and 1 cup water in a sauce pan.
+To make the syrup, stir together 2 cups sugar and 1 cup water in a saucepan.
 Bring to a boil and boil 1 minute.
-Remove from the heat and stir in two .12-15 oz unsweetened powder drink mix (like a Kool-Aid packet).
+Remove from the heat and stir in two .12-15 oz unsweetened, powder drink mix (such as Kool-Aid).
 Allow to cool.
 Pour onto cups of shaved ice.

 - Paint only the index finger of the child's hand.
 Instruct the child to leave her hand spread.
 On colored paper, create a circle of lines and then go back over the lines in an "x" formation.